 Only applicants that are current or past cooperators are required to provide a table comparing the proposed project to current or past projects.
 See V.A.4.b.
-Table Comparing Application to Current or Past MDCP Project, below.
+Current or Past MDCP Projects, below.

 b.
 Letters of Commitment from Partner Organizations